graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 being accessible through the composite schema, even if they are accessible in the underlying source schemas.

-This directive is particularly useful for restricting access to fields or objects that are either irrelevant to the client-facing API or sensitive in nature, such as internal identifiers or fields intended only for backend use.
+This directive is useful for restricting access to fields or objects that are either irrelevant to the client-facing API or sensitive in nature, such as internal identifiers or fields intended only for backend use.